vasileuski/rsschool-cv/cv.md

    - telegram: vasileuski_artsiom
    - e-mail: vasileuski.artsiom@gmail.com
    - phone number: +375-44-725-34-43 / +995-555-794-214
 3. _I'm 25 years old.
-This year I have been graduated from university.
+One year ago I've been graduated from university.
 At this moment I work as a support-specialist in IT-company.
 I have a big desire to change my life.
 My goal is to discover new and develop myself.
 Make something that will charge me every single day._
 4. - JS
    - React
    - Git